LiTO773/Contact/README.md

 **Contact** is a FTP client built with Javascript and Electron.

-*NOTE:* As of right now, the project has just started it's development, so it might be a bit buggy or feature lacking.
-Besides that I'm also using Contact as a way to learn Electron.
-However feel free to create an issue or commit some changes to the project, the more help we get, the better it'll get ;).
+*NOTE:* As of right now I'm still in school, which means the commits do quite small updates to the project since I have so little time to work on it.
+However feel free to make your own puyll requests or issues if you want to help the project. 😉